darktasevski/CompSci/Math/algebra.md

 -   Solve $3x +4 \gt 5x$:
     -   $3x +4 -4 \gt 5x -4 = 3x \gt 1x$

+### Inequalities involving polynomials

+When solving inequalities involving polynomials, you need to simplify the inequality so that one side equals zero.
+This is similar to the format of a quadratic equation $ax^2 + bx + c =0$.
+By setting one side of the inequality equal to zero, you create a relationship where the solution to the inequality depends on the zeros of the polynomial.

 ## Dependent and independent variables

 On a graph, the dependent variable is typically plotted on the _y-axis_ and the independent variable is plotted on the _x-axis_.